REPTILE HEATING.

 spot in their terrarium which will provide a temperature of 35oC

 40oC.
-This is to be setup down one end of you
+This is to be set up down one end of you

 enclosure.
 This way your Dragon can thermo-regulate.
 Thermo-regulation is